 highly probable,

 operating costs attributable to electricity distribution services, in respect of each operating cost not directly attributable affected by the sale, is determined as the value allocated to electricity distribution services as a result of applying clause 2.1.1 in respect of the last disclosure year of the assessment period.

+Guidance note: (refer to clause 1.1.4(1)(e)-(f))

+Commerce Commission “Input methodologies review draft decision – Related party transactions – Draft decision and determinations guidance” (30 August 2017), Attachment B provides illustrative guidance on the relationship between the related party rules and cost allocation rules.

 RAB roll forward

 The opening RAB value of an asset in relation to-